CharlieJT/Simon-Memory-Game/README.md

 - #### As a player, I'd like to see:
     - A professional and strong looking game to draw the player into playing.
-    - Simple and easy to use controls to ensure that the game is easy to control.
+    - Simple and easy to use controls to ensure that the game is not difficult to control.
     - Different coloured pads which have a different sound for each pad as a clear distinction between each pad.
-    - An information window showing all information about how the game is played to avoid confusion.
+    - An information window showing clear information about how the game is played to avoid confusion.
     - A sense of achievement a goal to strive for whilst playing the game.
     - Professional sounds which give a nice feel to their specific purpose.
     - Different settings of play so the player can play to a level they are comfortable with.